-A. The School Board hereby confirms its representations, covenants and warranties set forth in Section 2.10 of the Master Lease, except that all references therein to the Master Lease shall be deemed to refer to the Master Lease as supplemented by this Schedule No. \\\\\\\, and except as otherwise provided below.
-The Corporation hereby confirms its representations, covenants and warranties set forth in Section 2.11 of the Master Lease shall be deemed to refer to the Master Lease as supplemented by this Schedule No. \\\\\\, and except as otherwise provided below.
+covenants The School Board hereby confirms its representations and warranties set forth in Section 2.10 of the Maste ppt that all references therein to the Master Lease shal be deemed to refer to the master heads below.
+The and except as otherwise provided below.
+The covenants and the covenants and the covenants and the covenants are covenants.
+Schedule hereby confirms its representations, covenants an Corporatio set forth in Section 2.11 of the Master Lease, excep that all set forth in Section 2.11 of the Master Lease shall be deemed to the Master Lease shall be deemed to ferences therein to the Master Lease shall be deemed to , an except as otherwise provided below.